kpsuan/PPR-Guide/PPR-Matching-Walkthrough-Guide.md

 1. Go to the question (Q10A, Q10B, Q11, or Q12)
 2. Select options as specified in each test case
-3. Complete all 3 layers and reach the Summary page
+3. Complete all 3 checkpoints and reach the Summary page
 4. Check the PPR text displayed matches the expected pattern

 ### How to Test via API (curl)